enio-infotera/phyxle-lite/README.md

 ```

 ## Views
 App view templates can be found at `resources/views/` directory.
-Phyxle uses [Twig](https://twig.symfony.com) as template engine.
+Phyxle Lite uses [Twig](https://twig.symfony.com) as template engine.
 You can extend Twig by adding more filters or functions or global variables that can be found at `app/Extension/` directory.
 For more information, refer [Twig documentation](https://twig.symfony.com/doc/2.x/).

 Define assets by using `asset` filter.
 ```twig